sergio7osol/sg-kauf--vue-nuxt3/README.md

-# UI Interface (Nuxt.s 3) for managing User expenses
+# UI Interface (Nuxt.js 3) for managing User expenses

 We recommend to look at the [documentation](https://v3.nuxtjs.org).